Buildings, Memorials & Statues

 Conese Hall (2003)

-Eugene P. Conese, Sr.: Iona alumnus in Accounting ('51, '01H) - the first person in his family to go to college, and a long-serving Iona Trustee.
-He and his wife, Anna May Conese, are generous Iona benefactors.
+Eugene P. Conese Sr.: Iona alumnus in Accounting ('51, '01H) - the first person in his family to go to college, and a long-serving Iona Trustee.
+He and his wife, Anna May Conese, were generous Iona benefactors.